anikm1987/flask-rest-accelerator/README.md

 Quick Start
 ----------
-You can frok the repository by selecting this repository.
+You can fork the repository by selecting this repository.
 Made neccessary changes according to your project name for below comand

 1. Clone the repo
 ```